calebwherry/Concurrent-GARTH/README.md

 Concurrent GARTH (Genetic AlgoRiTHms) in C++: A Framework for Concurrent GAs.

+Continuous integration is implemented on this repository using Travis-CI.

 ## Dependencies

 C++ compiler that implements the complete C++11 standard.